dealien/SCIENCE-Project-To-Do-List/pick_people_up_from_the_ocean_with_a_helicopter.md

 ## Report
 ### Attempt 1
 We attempted to do this in a SuperVolito Carbon off the side of <span>cncman30</span>'s yacht, but it didn't work at all.
+We tried picking people up straight from the water, and also while they were standing on the wreckage of a Dinghy

 Clearly different helicopters will work better than others because the Buzzard has been able to pick people up from water much more easily than that.

 ## Records